scottnm/tetrust/readme.md

 - I wanted to write more rust code
 - I wanted to write a TUI game
-- Initially I had aspirations this might be a good playground to experiment with data-oriented design and entity-component systems.
+- Initially, I had aspirations this might be a good playground to experiment with data-oriented design and entity-component systems.
 That never panned out, but it was an original motivator.
-- I found it super creatively gratifying to make something to a semi-polished "v1" state.
+- I found it gratifying to build something to a semi-polished "v1" state.
+Often, my toy projects get 40-80 hours of time from me before I hit some wall and lose motivation before getting to any kind of demo state.

 ## Known gaps